-Organic revenue growth by quarter for fiscal 2022 is as follows:
+Organic revenue growth by quarter for fiscal 2023 is as follows:

 Organic Growth

-First quarter ended August 31, 2021 8.6%
+First quarter ended August 31, 2022 13.9%

-Second quarter ended November 30, 2021 9.3%
+Second quarter ended November 30, 2022 12.8%

-Third quarter ended February 28, 2022 10.0%
+Third quarter ended February 28, 2023 11.8%

-Fourth quarter ended May 31, 2022 12.7%
+Fourth quarter ended May 31, 2023 10.3%

-For the fiscal year ended May 31, 2022 10.2%
+For the fiscal year ended May 31, 2023 12.2%

 Uniform Rental and Facility Services reportable operating segment revenue consists predominantly of revenue derived from the rental of corporate identity uniforms and other garments, including flame resistant clothing and the rental and/or sale of mats, mops, shop towels, restroom supplies and other rental services.
-Revenue from the Uniform Rental and Facility Services reportable operating segment increased 9.4% compared to fiscal 2021 due to an organic growth increase of 9.0%.
-Revenue growth was positively impacted by 0.2% due primarily to acquisitions and by 0.2% due to foreign currency exchange rate fluctuations.
-Organic revenue growth was a result of new business, the penetration of additional products and services into existing customers, the positive impact from the lifting of COVID-19 restrictions and price increases, partially offset by lost business.
+Revenue from the Uniform Rental and Facility Services reportable operating segment increased 10.8% compared to fiscal 2022.
+Organic revenue growth for this reportable operating segment was 10.8%.
+Revenue growth was positively impacted by 0.4% due to acquisitions and negatively impacted by 0.4% due to foreign currency exchange rate fluctuations.
+Revenue growth was a result of new business, the penetration of additional products and services into existing customers and price increases, partially offset by lost business.
 New business growth resulted from an increase in the number and productivity of sales representatives.
 Generally, sales productivity improvements are due to increased tenure and improved training, which produce a higher number of products and services sold.

-Other revenue, consisting of revenue from the First Aid and Safety Services reportable operating segment and All Other, increased 14.1% compared to fiscal 2021.
-Revenue improved from increases in sales representative productivity and from the lifting of COVID-19 restrictions.
-Revenue increased organically by 14.9%.
-Revenue growth was negatively impacted by 0.8% due to divestitures.
+Other revenue, consisting of revenue from the First Aid and Safety Services reportable operating segment and All Other, increased 17.9% compared to fiscal 2022.
+Revenue improved from increases in sales representative productivity.
+Revenue increased organically by 17.4%.
+Revenue growth was positively impacted by 0.6% due primarily to acquisitions and negatively impacted by 0.1% due to foreign currency exchange rate fluctuations.

-Cost of uniform rental and facility services increased 11.2% compared to fiscal 2021.
+Cost of uniform rental and facility services increased 9.5% compared to fiscal 2022.
 Cost of uniform rental and facility services consists primarily of production expenses, delivery expenses and the amortization of in service inventory, including uniforms, mats, shop towels and other ancillary items.
-The cost of uniform rental and facility services as a percent of revenue increased compared to fiscal 2021 primarily due to increased energy costs and investments in labor to support the increased revenue growth.
+The change from the prior year was primarily due to higher Uniform Rental and Facility Services reportable operating segment sales volume, as well as investments in material cost to support increased revenue growth.
+The cost of uniform rental and facility services as a percent of revenue improved compared to fiscal 2022 from 53.3% to 52.7% as a result of efficiencies in labor and improved leverage of fixed costs.

 Cost of other consists primarily of cost of goods sold (predominantly first aid and safety products, personal protective equipment, uniforms and fire protection products), delivery expenses and distribution expenses in the First Aid and Safety Services reportable operating segment and All Other.
-Cost of other increased 10.7% in fiscal 2022 compared to fiscal 2021, but decreased as a percent of revenue to 55.7%, compared to 57.3% in fiscal 2021.
-The improvement in cost of sales as a percent to revenue was primarily due to favorable changes in the sales mix for each of the underlying operating segments, including a decrease in the proportion of sales related to personal protective equipment, which typically have lower gross margins compared to the first aid cabinet sales in the First Aid and Safety Services reportable operating segment.
+Cost of other increased 11.5% in fiscal 2023 compared to fiscal 2022, but decreased as a percent of revenue to 52.7%, compared to 55.7% in fiscal 2022.
+The improvement in cost of sales as a percent to revenue was primarily due to favorable changes in the sales mix in the First Aid and Safety Services reportable operating segment as well as improved leverage of fixed costs for both the First Aid and Safety Services reportable operating segment and All Other.

-Selling and administrative expenses increased \$115.7 million, to 26.0% as a percent of revenue, compared to 27.1% in fiscal 2021.
-The improvement as a percent of revenue was primarily due to lower labor expense as a percent of revenue as well as a \$12.1 million gain on the sale of certain operating assets and a \$30.2 million gain on an equity method investment transaction recorded in fiscal 2022.
-The impacts from the gains recorded in fiscal 2022 were partially offset by the \$22.0 million gain on the sale of certain operating assets recorded in fiscal 2021.
+Selling and administrative expenses increased \$325.8 million, to 26.9% as a percent of revenue, compared to 26.0% in fiscal 2022.
+The change as a percent of revenue was primarily due to a \$12.1 million gain on the sale of certain operating assets recorded within All Other and a \$30.2 million one-time gain on an equity method investment transaction recorded in fiscal 2022.